bitsii/beEmb/README.md

 * Separate Administrative and Usage tokens (created during provisioning) allow privileged users to reconfigure the device and allow unprivileged users to use a device's capabilities but not change its configuration.
 * Secrets are not passed in the clear once provisioned and connected to the target wifi network.
 Device commands are signed and validated with the shared secrets (the tokens) to protect against unauthorized use.
 Signing includes the source network address to mitigate MITM attacks.

+(if you're using Mqtt its standard security applies, which might vary from the above)

 ## Just install something already

 TODO - coming soon, prebuilt binaries you can just put on the hardware.
 For now you'll need to go ahead with Building my Own Thing if you want to get started